angr6908/docker-onedrive-index/README.md

 # onedrive-index

-A Docker-first adaptation of `onedrive-vercel-index` for Linux `amd64`.
+A Docker-first adaptation of `onedrive-vercel-index`.

 This repository is intended for simple self-hosting with Docker and Docker Compose, with configuration provided through container environment variables.